Val-d'Irène is a ski area located in the province of Quebec in Canada. The resort is in the town of Sainte-Irène, QC.

 Is Val-d'Irène good for beginners?

 Val-d'Irène can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 77% of its trails rated at or above intermediate.

-Val-d'Irène Ski Resort is located in the province of Quebec, Canada.
-This ski area is nearby the town of Sainte-Irène, QC.
+Val-d'Irène is located in the province of Quebec, Canada.
+This ski area is nearest the town of Sainte-Irène, QC.

 Sainte-Irène, QC G0J Canada